KunkelAlexander/glide-and-seek/README.md

 Add a reset button, update camera upon viewport resize to show 30 tiles in the longest display direction.

+### 6. TODO

+- Add traps like holes as well as moveable elements.
+- Player should collect an item in every level and get a reward for collecting all items in a game session.

 ## How to run

 ### Godot